 Policies: Privatisation

-However, the PTUA remains opposed to the privatisation of any public transport service in Victoria.
-Control should not be handed to private operators who are not accountable to the community.
-We do not oppose private operators having a role in providing public transport, provided the community retains control over timetables, fares and common infrastructure.
+The PTUA remains opposed to the privatisation of any public transport service in Victoria on the grounds that control should not be handed to private operators who are not accountable to the community.
+We do not oppose private operators having a role in the provision of public transport, as long as the community retains, via a publicly accountable authority, control over timetables, fares and common infrastructure.

 Competition in theory, and in practice

-We particularly oppose the split of public transport into separate operators by mode.
-The split of tram and train services into four separate operating companies between 1999 and 2003 did untold damage to the integration of both day-to-day operations and customer service, with some system maps altered to show only particular companies’ lines, and many trains in the fleet altered to be unusable on half of the lines.
+The PTUA especially opposes the split of public transport into separate operators by mode.
+The split of tram and train services into four separate operating companies between 1999 and 2003 did untold damage to the integration of both day-to-day operations and customer service.
+Some essential network capabilities were weakened, with some system maps altered to show only particular companies’ lines, and many trains in the fleet altered to be unusable on half of the lines.

-Some operators worked to compete with each other, such as Yarra Trams advertising inner-city carpark+tram travel packages to train travellers.
-And changes to tram stops and to stations such as Melbourne Central made interchange between services more difficult and time consuming.
+Some operators worked to compete with each other and to undermine public transport generally.
+For instance, Yarra Trams (under a former operator) marketed inner-city carpark+tram travel packages to train patrons.
+And changes to tram stops and to stations such as Melbourne Central made interchange between services more difficult and time consuming for passengers.

-The current integration of marketing, signage and such is a step in the right direction, but must be backed up by an overhaul of services and timetables so the system is integrated in fact, not just appearance.
+The more recent systemic efforts to integrate marketing, liveries and signage have been a step in the right direction, but must be backed up by further reforms of services and timetables so the system is integrated in fact, not just appearance.

-Cars are the dominant mode of transport in Melbourne, and public transport can only compete with cars if it provides an integrated, cheap, quality alternative, whether in public or private ownership.
+Cars are the dominant mode of transport in Melbourne, and public transport will not compete with cars unless and until it provides an integrated, cheap, quality alternative, whether in public or private ownership.

 Managers of arterial road systems have never been deluded into thinking they could improve cost recovery by privatising the road system and creating several road builder-operators that compete for traffic.
 Road traffic engineers and planners know the value of a centrally coordinated system, as public transport operators and politicians seemingly do not.